I only venture outdoors for about five minutes at a time these days because of the heat, but I do go out to get photos and check the vegetable garden.

 All those little bumps along the stem above the bulb on the end (photo below) will become bananas!
 This plant is just getting started.
 The Dole video below mentions waiting 12-13 weeks after the bananas begin to grow before harvesting.
 They cut theirs while they are green.

 As the bananas fill in along that stem, they will get heavy (60 plus pounds!) and some trees need propping up.
 I don’t think I will be able to do that.
 This tree, and other little ones around it, are in the bushes next to my yard and not in a “garden” area.
 This bunch of bananas is on a tree that must be 15 feet tall (photo above).
+Since I took this photo, the branch has elongated so more bananas can form along the stem.

 First, I want to say that I did not plant those banana trees.
 The house behind mine has a big garden area and they do have banana plants in their yard.
 I’m guessing that the banana trees now growing on this side of their fence came from their yard.
 I have no idea what type of banana trees they are.